dan-s-mueller/aerospace_chatbot/docs/source/help/functionality.rst

 Sidebar
 ^^^^^^^
 In each app there is a sidebar which is used to apply settings.
 The sidebar is dynamic and will only show the settings that are relevant to the app.
 Each selectable item has a hover over help button describing what the item does.
+For demos, the sidebar has limited functionality.

 .. image:: ../images/sidebar.png
   :alt: Home